 Student Employment Complaints

-Complaint processes related to student employment at Texas Tech University are provided to students in the following:
+Students have access to complaint processes related to student employment at the University through the following:

 Student Record Complaints & FERPA